 Custom: It shows all VOs available in the range so the user can select which to display.

-dteam VO: It excludes the “dteam” and “ops” VOs, these are used for admin and test purposes and are not production ones.
+dteam VO: It excludes the “dteam” and “ops” VOs, these are used for monitoring and test purposes and are not used for research.

 Local Jobs: Some sites can account jobs that have been processed locally on site bypassing the Grid middleware, the options are “Grid Jobs only”, “Grid and local jobs” and “Local Jobs only”.